In Short

 In most cases, it is usually quite obvious if your company is a close company.
 The most straightforward example is any company owned by five or fewer people who all hold ordinary shares in the company.

-However, individuals looking to avoid their tax liability often enter into unusual arrangements with their company that hides the fact they ultimately control the company.
+However, individuals looking to avoid their tax liability often enter into unusual arrangements with their company that hide the fact that they ultimately control the company.
 The greater the number of shareholders (or individuals with shareholder-like powers), the less likely it is that all of them are engaging in tax avoidance.
 Therefore, the law widely defines “participators in control” to apply to any company that the participators could potentially use to facilitate tax avoidance.

 We will now look at some of the law’s most common restrictions on close companies.